Skip to content

 Problem: User A's profile is served to User B because the response was cached.

-Cause: ResponseCache caches by URL alone.
-If /api/profile returns different data per user but all requests hit the same URL, the first user's response is served to everyone.
+Cause: The response cache keys by method and URL alone.
+If /api/profile returns different data per user but every request hits the same URL, the first response is served to everyone.

 Problem: After restarting the server, performance drops until the cache warms up.

-Cause: Memory cache is lost when the process restarts.
-Every request is a cache miss until data is cached again.
+Cause: The memory backend lives in the process.
+It is gone when the process restarts, so every request is a miss until data is cached again.

-Fix: For production, use Redis cache (TINA4_CACHE_BACKEND=redis).
-It persists across server restarts.
-You can also implement a cache warmup script that pre-populates the cache with data your application accesses most.
+Fix: For production, use Redis (TINA4_CACHE_BACKEND=redis) or file (TINA4_CACHE_BACKEND=file).
+Both survive restarts.
+You can also run a warmup script that pre-populates the cache with your hottest data.

-Problem: You updated a product's price in the database, but the API still returns the old price.
+Problem: You updated a product's price, but the API still returns the old price.

-Cause: The cache still has the old data and has not expired yet.
+Cause: A key/value entry you set yourself still holds the old data and has not expired.

 Problem: Two different queries return the same cached data.

-Cause: Your cache keys are not specific enough.
-Using "products" as a key for both the full list and a filtered list causes collisions.
+Cause: Your keys are not specific enough.
+Using "products" for both the full list and a filtered list collides.

 Problem: Caching makes certain requests slower, not faster.

 Cause: The cached object is large.
-Serializing and deserializing it takes more time than re-computing it.
+Serializing and deserializing it costs more than recomputing it -- especially on a network backend, where every value is JSON over the wire.

 Fix: Only cache data that is expensive to compute.
-If the original operation takes 5ms and cache serialization takes 10ms, caching is counterproductive.
-Profile before and after caching to verify the improvement.
+If the original operation takes 5ms and serialization takes 10ms, caching is counterproductive.
+Profile before and after.

 Problem: Cache entries never expire and the server's memory grows until it crashes.

-Fix: Set a TTL on every entry: await cacheSet("key", value, 300).
-Even for data that "never changes," set a long TTL like 86400 (24 hours).
-This provides a safety net against stale data and prevents unbounded memory growth.
+Fix: Set an explicit TTL: await cacheSet("key", value, 300).
+Even for data that "never changes," set a long one like 86400 (24 hours).
+It is a safety net against both stale data and unbounded growth.
+TINA4_CACHE_MAX_ENTRIES (default 1000) also caps the memory and file backends.